What is a domain? What are the types of domains? I will let you know in this article.

 The domain name must be registered before you can use it.
 Every domain name is unique.
 No two websites can have the same domain name.
 If someone types in ‘tanemrahman.com’, it will go to your website and no one else’s.

-A domain name can be any combination of letters and numbers, and it can be used in combination of the various domain name extensions, such as .com, .net, and more.
+A domain name can be any combination of letters and numbers, and it can be used in combination with various domain names extensions, such as .com, .net, and more.
 Domain Name must have a minimum of 3 characters and a maximum of 63 characters.
-Only English letters, numbers from 0-9 and “-” (Hyphen) can be used inside the domain name.
+Only English letters, numbers from 0-9, and “-” (Hyphen) can be used inside the domain name.
 Each domain consists mainly of 2 parts.
 One is Domain Name and the other is Domain Suffix.
 The price of a domain name typically runs between $10-25 per year.
 So far we have learned “what is a domain”